-Attendance: Students are expected to attend all class meetings.
+- Attendance: Students are expected to attend all class meetings.
 If you must be absent from class you are expected to complete class requirements (tests and/or homework assignments) prior to the absence.
 Students who miss a test should provide a valid excuse, otherwise you will not be allowed to make up the test.
 Tests should be made up within one week of their scheduled date.
-No final exam exemptions.
+No final exam exemptions. - Homework: Homework assignments will consist of a mixture of pencil and paper written assignments and programming assignments.
+Programming assignments must be submitted electronically through your personal Dropbox folder found in the Desire2Learn course management software.